rachitaravishankar/Apis-Mellifera-consensus-genome/README.md

 Studies investigating their health on a molecular level could potentially benefit from a consensus genome which better represents the species or a specific population.
 Constructing a consensus genome for this species will also aid invaluable research investigating recombination hotspots and haplotype structure.

 As proof of concept the consensus genome has been constructed using the Carnica subspecies.
+The code was written in Python.

 ### ii.
 RESOURCES
 The A. mellifera refernece genome was donloaded through this link "https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_003254395.2/" onto BASH command line.